 7A6.
 Each party shall, in respect of Shared Personal Data, ensure that it provides clear and sufficient information to the Data Subjects, in accordance with the Data Protection Legislation, of the purposes for which it will process their Personal Data, the legal basis for such purposes and such other information as is required by Articles 13 and 14 of the GDPR.

 7A7.
-The Customer acknowledges that as Data Subjects upload their own Personal Data to the Site, INM cannot be responsible for its content or accuracy and INM is not and hereby disclaims all liability for use of and reliance on the Shared Personal Data by the Customer.
+The Customer acknowledges that as Data Subjects upload their own Personal Data to the Site, Mediahuis cannot be responsible for its content or accuracy and Mediahuis is not and hereby disclaims all liability for use of and reliance on the Shared Personal Data by the Customer.

 7A.8 The parties each agree to provide such assistance as is reasonably required to enable the other party to comply with requests from Data Subjects to exercise their rights under the Data Protection Legislation within the time limits imposed by the Data Protection Legislation.